mfaytak/ntulect/lecture1.md

 ## About me

-Matthew Faytak [ˈfeɪˌtæk], assistant professor in Linguistics at the University at Buffalo (State Univ. of New York) since mid-2021
+Matthew Faytak [ˈfeɪˌtæk], Assistant Professor in Linguistics at the University at Buffalo (State Univ. of New York) since mid-2021

 *   PhD UC Berkeley 2018
 *   Postdoc UCLA 2018-2021

-Pronouns he/him/his, they/them/their (in the sense of 他)
+Pronouns he, they, 他

 ## About me